Constructing hyperelliptic curves with surjective Galois representations: Introduction

 In Section~\ref{section_congruence} we give explicit congruence conditions on the coefficients of $f(x)$ that ensure that the above list of constraints is satisfied, and prove the precise version of Theorem~\ref{final:congruence} (see Theorem~\ref{final:congruence_th}).

 We end in Section~\ref{section_example} by working through the conditions in Theorem~\ref{final:congruence_th} for $g=6$, and constructing a hyperelliptic curve satisfying all the hypotheses.\\

 {\bf Acknowledgments.} We would like to thank Adam Morgan and Tim Dokchitser for several useful discussions related to this work.
-The first author was supported by EPSRC Programme Grant \lq LMF: L-Functions and Modular Forms\rq\ EP/K034383/1 during his position at the University of Warwick.
+The first author was supported by EPSRC Programme Grant \lq LMF: L-Functions and Modular Forms\rq\ EP/K034383/1 during his position at the University of Warwick, and by DFG Priority Program SPP 1489 and the Luxembourg FNR during his positions at IWR, Heidelberg and at the University of Luxembourg.
 The second author is supported by a Royal Society University Research Fellowship.
 Both authors would also like to thank the Warwick Mathematics Institute where most of this research was carried.